syuuzu/Resistance-Project/README.md

 ## Setup

 This software is intended to be run on a air-gapped machine and secure machine.

-**Do not** compile this program on an internet-connected machine.
+For the sake of the threat model **do not** compile this program on an internet-connected machine.

 1. On a internet connected device, clone this repository.
 2. Burn the entire project directory to a read-only CD or DVD.